Q. Where do I start?

 Q. Where do students practice?

-A. There are six acoustically isolated practice rooms and a percussion studio in Denison Hall, and four practice rooms with grand pianos on the 2nd floor of Haydn Hall.
+A. There are six acoustically isolated practice rooms and a percussion studio in the Denison Hall complex, and four practice rooms with grand pianos on the 2nd floor of Haydn Hall.
+There are two HPP studios in the lower level of Haydn Hall.
 These spaces are available to music majors and CWRU students enrolled in academic ensembles or applied music lessons.
 Students are given 24-hour key card access.
-Some of our larger rehearsal spaces are available by reservation.
-There are also music spaces in many of the residential buildings on campus.
+Some of our larger rehearsal rooms are available by reservation.
+There are also general music spaces in many of the residential buildings on campus.

 Q. What is the “The Core” in Haydn Hall?

 A. The Core (Haydn Hall, 16) is a Macintosh computer classroom and lab dedicated to mind, sound, and vision.
-The Core isa collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, designing visual and aural mediums, and create masterpieces.
-It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, classes, and meeting space.
-The Core is actively involved in bringing technology to the community, particularly younger children, and it works closely with faculty in providing support facilities for the department’s technology-related courses.
+It is a collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, design visual and aural mediums, and create masterpieces.
+It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, class instruction, and space for meetings/demonstrations.
+The Core is actively involved in bringing technology to the community and it works closely with faculty in providing support facilities for the department’s technology-related courses.

 Q. What is the Maltz Performing Arts Center?

-For general information about undergraduate programs in music at CWRU, please contact:
+For general information about undergraduate programs in music, please contact Jennifer Wright, Coordinator of Department Operations & Undergraduate Recruitment.